Kent family of Bawnard: Easter Rising

 The following week, Thomas Kent (aged 51) was convicted of the murder of Constable Rowe at court-martial in Victoria Barracks, Cork.
 On 9 May, he was executed by firing squad at the Barrack's Prison.
 His nerves were so bad on the morning of his execution that the guards had to bring a chair for him to sit upon.
-His body was then buried in qucklime in an unmarked plot in the prison yard.
+His body was then buried in quicklime in an unmarked plot in the prison yard.
 Richard Rice Kent died of his injuries on 4 May 1916.

 David Kent was transferred to Richmond Barracks in Dublin, where he was sentenced to death but this sentence was later commuted to penal servitude for life.
-Subsequently he was moved to HM Prison Pentonville in England.
-While their his mother, Mary Rice Kent, died.
+Subsequently, he was moved to HM Prison Pentonville in England.
+While there, his mother, Mary Rice Kent, died.
 He was released from prison by amnesty in 1917.

 Later years

 At the 1918 general election, David Kent was elected unopposed as a Sinn Féin MP for the Cork East constituency.
-After the Irish War of Independence he opposed the Anglo-Irish Treaty and voted against it.
-He was re-elected in Cork East at the 1922 general election and remained a TD until the 1927 general election when his brother William ran in his place.
+After the Irish War of Independence, he opposed the Anglo-Irish Treaty and voted against it.
+He was re-elected in Cork East at the 1922 general election and remained a member of parliament (TD) until the 1927 general election when his brother William ran in his place.

-William was elected as a Fianna Fáil Teachta Dála (TD) for the Cork East constituency at the September 1927 general election but was not reelected in 1932.
+William was elected as a Fianna Fáil (TD) for the Cork East constituency at the September 1927 general election but was not reelected in 1932.

-In the late 1920s, David Kent was sent to the United States to raise money for the Republican cause and he died shortly after his return: William Kent, "He was sent to America on a mission of propaganda on behalf of the I.R.A.
+In the late 1920s, David Kent was sent to the United States to raise money for the Republican cause and he died shortly after his return.
+William Kent wrote "He was sent to America on a mission of propaganda on behalf of the I.R.A.
 He returned home after some months far poorer in health, and, after a life of struggle for the freedom of his country, this brave soldier and patriot died at his home at Bawnard on the 16th November, 1930."

-At the 1933 general election William was elected as a National Centre Party TD and did not run for re-election in 1937.
+At the 1933 general election, William was elected as a National Centre Party TD but did not run for re-election in 1937.
 William Kent died in 1957, he was 84 years old and was the "last survivor of the band of local Land League fighters".